-The 143MW Catalina Solar Project, located in Kern County of California, is being developed by EDF Renewable Energy (formerly known as EnXco).
+The 143MW Catalina Solar Project, located in Kern County of California, was developed by EDF Renewable Energy (formerly known as EnXco).

 In January 2013, GE Energy Financial Services, along with MetLife, Union Bank and Citi, acquired a majority stake in the project.

-The group will also acquire the remaining interest of the project when the construction is complete.
-EDF Renewable Energy will be the operator of the project.
+The group also plans to acquire the remaining interest of the project.
+EDF Renewable Energy is the operator of the project.

-The solar photovoltaic (PV) power project is being built in two phases.
+The solar photovoltaic (PV) power project was built in two phases.
 Construction started in May 2012.
 The 60MW first phase went online in December 2012.
-The 83MW second phase is scheduled to commence operation in June 2013.
+The 83MW second phase was dedicated on 27 September 2013.

-Upon its completion, the solar project is expected to serve the electricity needs of 35,000 homes while offsetting emissions of around 74,000t of CO2.
+The Catalina solar project is currently the eighth biggest photovoltaic plant in the world and generates electricity for 35,000 homes while offsetting emissions of around 74,000t of CO2.

-In June 2012, EDF Renewable and San Diego Gas & Electric (SDG&E), a subsidiary of Sempra Energy, entered into a 25-year power purchase agreement (PPA), according to which the power generated from the Catalina Solar Project will be sold to SDG&E.
+In June 2012, EDF Renewable and San Diego Gas & Electric (SDG&E), a subsidiary of Sempra Energy, entered into a 25-year power purchase agreement (PPA), according to which the power generated from the Catalina Solar Project is being sold to SDG&E.

 Catalina Solar Project development

 Catalina Solar Project was conceived as part of a solar-wind hybrid project proposed by EDF Renewable Energy.
-The hybrid project is intended to generate power from both wind and solar sources in the Tehachapi-Mojave region of Kern County and feed the grid of Southern California Edison (SCE) using shared transmission infrastructure.
+The hybrid project generates power from both wind and solar sources in the Tehachapi-Mojave region of Kern County and feed the grid of Southern California Edison (SCE) using shared transmission infrastructure.